BishopFox/asminject/README.md

 If you are an authorized administrator of a Linux system where someone has accidentally set */proc/sys/kernel/yama/ptrace_scope* to 3, or are conducting an authorized penetration test of an environment where that value has been set, see the <a href="ptrace_scope_kernel_module/">ptrace_scope_kernel_module directory</a>.

 ## Version history

+### 0.11 (2022-05-11)

+* Added *execute_precompiled.s* and *execute_precompiled_threaded.s* to allow executing inline binary shellcode once again
+* Added *dlinject.s* and *dlinject_threaded.s* to emulate the original dlinject.py's ability to load Linux shared libraries into an existing process
+* A validating assembly operation is now performed on the stage 2 code before any injection takes place, to avoid locking up the target process if stage 1 succeeds but stage 2 fails to assemble (due to missing parameters, etc.)
+* Added *get_relative_offsets.sh* shortcut script to avoid copy/pasting long readelf one-liners
+* Practice loop scripts now include date/timestamp and iteration count to make it easier to see when injection has occurred
+* ARM32 code still needs to be updated

 ### 0.10 (2022-05-10)